softcover/softcover_book/chapters/softcover_markdown.md

 ## The kramdown extensions
 \label{sec:kramdown}

 The [kramdown](http://kramdown.gettalong.org/) [[sic](https://en.wikipedia.org/wiki/Sic)] project is a pure-Ruby library that supports a superset of Markdown inspired by [Maruku](http://maruku.rubyforge.org/) and [PHP Markdown Extra](http://michelf.ca/projects/php-markdown/extra/).
-From the perspective of the Softcover platform, the most important additions are support for simple embedded tables and for numbered footnotes.
+From the perspective of the Softcover platform, the most important additions are support for simple embedded tables and numbered footnotes.

 The Softcover system piggybacks on kramdown's internals, which include a Markdown-to-\LaTeX\ converter to support PDF output.
-As a result, Softcover doesn't support kramdown syntax (such as embedded `div` tags) that can't be converted naturally to \LaTeX.
+As a result, Softcover doesn't support kramdown syntax (such as embedded `div` tags) that can't be converted naturally to \LaTeX\@.
 This means that Softcover is intentionally less flexible in this regard in order to avoid the supporting HTML output that doesn't also work in PDFs.

 ### Tables